 While there are certainly a variety of quantitatively driven value-assessment models, we found few examples of quantitative approaches to understand and respond to the patient perspective across the continuum of care.
 As a result, companies struggle to communicate the value of their products and services in a differentiating and patient-centric way and patients are dissatisfied with a system that comes short of their expectations.

-Over the coming weeks, we look forward to sharing more about the Reservoir Health Value Quotient and how it can benefit your organization.
+Over the coming weeks, we look forward to sharing more about the Patient Value Model, and how it can benefit your organization.